Let’s talk about mortgage loan basics.

 A mortgage is a loan on the property – for example, your home – which is paid back over time to the lender along with an agreed upon interest rate.
 What makes it different than a simple “loan” is that the lender has the right to take over the property if payments are not made.
 This is sometimes called having a “lien on the property.”
 In other words, you don’t fully own the property until the last payment is made.
 That’s called “paying off your mortgage.”

 Because we’re talking mortgage loan basics, let’s assume we’re talking about a home mortgage – the most common type of mortgage.

 You find a home you wish to purchase.
 Let’s say you have $20,000 in savings, but the home is $140,000.
 You do some mortgage loan shopping and decide on Morty’s Mortgages.
-Morty is willing to loan you the full $140,000, but in return you essentially “pledge” your house to Morty.
-If you miss too many payments, Morty can take your house and sell it someone else to recoup his losses.
+Morty is willing to loan you the full $140,000, but in return, you essentially “pledge” your house to Morty.
+If you miss too many payments, Morty can take your house and sell it to someone else to recoup his losses.
 Since you have every intention of making your payments, you decide to finance through Morty.

 The thing is, you’ll be paying back more than $140,000 to Morty.
 How much more depends on several factors, the biggest of which is the interest rate.
 There are two basic types of interest on mortgages – “fixed-rate” and “adjustable rate.”
 Understanding the difference is Mortgage Loan Basics 101.